When Leadership Loses Its Mandate

 In earlier eras, leadership authority often rested on shared assumptions — that institutions broadly represented the collective interest, that expertise deserved deference, and that formal roles carried inherent standing.
 Those assumptions have weakened.
 Today leaders are judged not only on competence, but on alignment with values, lived experience, and perceived moral credibility.

+As a result, leaders are no longer expected simply to make good decisions.
+They are expected to justify why they are the ones making them.
 This shift becomes visible in moments when leadership action is simultaneously demanded and resisted.

 Consider the reaction when respected institutions — universities, cultural organisations, sporting bodies, or community leaders — speak publicly on complex social issues.
 What once might have been accepted as a contribution to public debate now often triggers a different response.
 People ask whose voices were included in the decision to speak, whose experiences informed the perspective offered, and whether the institution itself holds the legitimacy to lead that conversation.